Aliases for IRF1 Gene

 GeneCards Summary for IRF1 Gene

 IRF1 (Interferon Regulatory Factor 1) is a Protein Coding gene.
-Diseases associated with IRF1 include gastric cancer, somatic and lung cancer.
-Among its related pathways are Hepatitis C and Pertussis.
+Diseases associated with IRF1 include Gastric Cancer, Somatic and Lung Cancer.
+Among its related pathways are NF-kappaB Signaling and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is IRF3.